 - Spectators are not allowed on any of the bridges on the course.

-- Portable toilets are for registered runners only, so plan accordingly.
+- Portable toilets are for registered runners only, not for onlookers, so plan accordingly.

 - Restaurant bathrooms are for patrons only – another reason to make a restaurant reservation.

 The race finishes at 67th Street on West Drive.
 Spectators can access the final approach to the finish in two ways: